Connect

 Best of all, Flox runs directly on your system—no containers or VMs required.

-And when you’re ready to share what you’ve created, the same Flox environments you built and perfected locally—perhaps on that new MacBook Pro or Framework 16 laptop you got for the holidays?—Just Work when friends, coworkers, or amazed/grateful/suppliant users pull and run them on their own machines.
+And when you (or your OpenClaw minion) are ready to share what you’ve created, the Flox environments that were built and perfected locally Just Work when friends, coworkers, or random users (human and agentic) pull and run them on their own machines.

 Read on to find out why Flox and FloxHub are perfect for vibe coding, prototyping, or agentic development.